Geoff Jameson

 Geoffrey Brind Jameson FRSNZ is a structural chemist and biologist at Massey University in Palmerston North, New Zealand.
+Jameson completed a PhD at the University of Canterbury in 1977.
 He is the director of the Centre for Structural Biology, and a crystallographer, using X-ray crystallography and NMR spectroscopy to determine the structure of materials.

 Jameson was the 2011 recipient of the Marsden Medal from the New Zealand Association of Scientists.